UNCOVER: A NIRSpec Census of Lensed Galaxies at z=8.50-13.08 Probing a High AGN Fraction and Ionized Bubbles in the Shadow: UVLF at and implications of AGN contributions

 We investigate the AGN fraction at $z\geq8.5$.
 Note that here we count the spec-$z$ confirmed sources in UNCOVER alone, since the homogeneous data and sensitivity are required to examine the AGN fraction.
 Figure~\ref{fig:agn_frac} presents the AGN fraction as a function of $M_{\rm UV}$ from our spec-$z$ sample.
 We calculate the 1$\sigma$ uncertainty from the confidence intervals for the binomial proportion, derived using the Jeffreys interval.
 The red-hatched area indicates the 1$\sigma$ range of the AGN fraction over the entire $M_{\rm UV}$ range with our secure AGNs from the BL and X-ray detections ($=2/10$), while we also show the possible AGN fraction in the brightest $M_{\rm UV}$ bin which consists of the possible AGN sources of ID10646 and ID3686.
 For comparison, we also show the BL AGN fraction of $\approx$5--10\% estimated at $z\simeq4$--7 in the recent \jwst/NIRSpec studies \citep{harikane2023b, maiolino2023c}.

-We find that our results suggest a relatively high AGN fraction of $> 10$--35\% compared to the previous measurements from the BL AGNs.
-Our higher AGN fraction than the previous measurements can be interpreted as a more comprehensive approach adopted in the AGN identification than the BL identification alone.
+We find that our results suggest a relatively high AGN fraction of $> 10$--35\% compared to the previous measurements from the BL AGNs. \tcb{Although a potential bias in the MSA target selection might exist (e.g., robust photo-$z$ sources),} our higher AGN fraction than the previous measurements can be interpreted as a more comprehensive approach adopted in the AGN identification than the BL identification alone.
 Since the weak-line quasars have also been identified at $z>6$ \citep[e.g.,][]{andika2020, fujimoto2022}, the BL approach can be hampered by the observational bias for the sources whose equivalent width of BL is high ($\approx$ high $M_{\rm BH}/M_{\rm star}$) and/or whose BL width is sufficiently broad ($\approx$ more massive $M_{\rm BH}$) to be resolved with \jwst\ instruments.
 On the other hand, in addition to the successful identification of the BL AGN at $z=8.50$, we identify the X-ray luminous AGN at $z=10.07$ and several potential AGN sources from multiple angles, owing to the deep NIRSpec/prism spectroscopy leveraged by the lensing effect and the ancillary deep X-ray data \citep[e.g.,][]{bogdan2023}.
 Although further observational evidence is necessary, the AGN confirmation, at least from ID10646 and ID3686, suggests the increase of the AGN fraction towards the bright end.
 Such a trend has been confirmed at $z\sim2$--7 \citep[e.g.,][]{sobral2018, ono2018, bowler2021, finkelstein2022a}.
 Further comprehensive AGN searches and follow-up observations may unveil even higher AGN fractions at $z\gtrsim9$ and provide the reasonable answer to the origin of the high abundance of UV-bright galaxy candidates at $z\gtrsim9$ (Section~\ref{sec:uvlf_model}).